Buttle Lake: History

-Travel and Activities
+Travel and activities

 The lake is accessed via Strathcona Provincial Park which is located almost in the center of Vancouver Island.
 The main access to the park is via Highway 28, which connects with Gold River on the west coast of Vancouver Island.
 Highway 28 passes through the northern section of the park and provides access to Buttle Lake.

 There are multiple campgrounds along Buttle Lake.
-Hiking, swimming, boating, fishing and bicycling are common activities in and nearby.
+Hiking, swimming, boating, fishing and bicycling are common activities in the area.